Involvement in clinical trials

 The research of the Anticancer Fund expands treatment options for cancer patients.
-We support trials targeting all types of cancer and specialise in drug repurposing, recurrence control, combination therapy and less common and rare cancers.
+We support trials targeting all types of cancer and specialise in drug repurposing, recurrence prevention, combination therapy and less common and rare cancers.
 Our trial portfolio presents an overview of all past and present trials, and mainly includes phase 2 trials that explore therapeutic efficacy and phase 3 trials that confirm therapeutic efficacy.

 Our in-house team of scientists and robust international network of cancer specialists enable us to screen, select and zoom in on valuable research.
 We collaborate with clinicians, researchers, universities, hospitals, patient organisations, other non-profit foundations, etc. to decently conduct the clinical trials we support.

 Ask for funding